Amar1925/Practical-File-Python-Amar-/Introduction READ_ME.md

 # Practical File Intro
 Hello, welcome to my repository.
-In this repository, I have written practicals 1-17.
+In this repository, I have written practicals 1-17 using Python language.
 Enjoy